-Several of my writers have secured solid enough assignments to qualify for complimentary assistance with their travel expenses.
+Most of my writers secure solid enough assignments to qualify for complimentary assistance with their travel expenses.
 They’ve achieved press trips, accommodation, meals, entry to tourist attractions, and the occasional personal guide.

-One writer received entry to tourist attractions, restaurants, and boat cruises in the Grand Cayman Islands, while another has arranged comped accommodation, meals, and entry to tourist attractions in two cities and counties in Northern England.
-Plus, his assignments will pay more than $1000 once they’re published.
+One writer received entry to tourist attractions, restaurants, and boat cruises in the Grand Cayman Islands, while another arranged comped accommodation, meals, and entry to tourist attractions in two cities and counties in Northern England.
+Plus, his assignments paid more than $1000 after they were published.

 This same writer just got back from several days in Billings, Montana, where he received comped accommodation, some meals, and entry to the main tourist attractions.

 Yet another of my travel writers recently secured a world-class press trip across the mountains of Central Greece in a 4 x 4 vehicle, with guides, drivers, accommodations, and all meals covered.
-Plus, he will rake in $1500 for his two print articles about this press trip!
+Plus, he earned $1500 for his two print articles about this press trip!

 These writers were all novices.
 None of them had more than a smattering of published articles when I started coaching them, and some had not been published at all.
 Yet, their combined travel writers perks are in the thousands of dollars.